-- 1. Participation at major trade shows worldwide; - 2.
-Promotion of the Corporation through advertising clips screened in commercial theatres where D-BOX is present, whether the theatre is equipped with D-BOX Motion systems or not; - 3.
+- 1. Participation at major cinema-related trade shows and conferences worldwide; - 2.
+Promotion of the Corporation through banners, lighted posters and advertising clips screened in commercial theatres where D-BOX is available; - 3.
 Sale of demonstration units in lobbies of various commercial theatres showing trailers of upcoming movies featuring D-BOX Motion Code as well as in various in-theatres marketing material; - 4.
-Organization of media events at openings of new commercial theatres and promotional events supporting new movies; - 5.
-Conducting promotional activities on the Corporation's website, on commercial theatre and studio websites and on targeted websites and through social media such as Facebook, Twitter and YouTube; - 6.
-Coding advertising clips screened in theatres or D-BOX demonstration units; - 7.
-Conducting customer surveys to gather information on the appreciation of the D-BOX experience; - 8.
-Setting up a training program for commercial theatre operators.
+Organization of promotional events at trade shows, at openings of new commercial theatres, in the media (television, radio, magazines, etc.), on the Corporation's website, on commercial theatre and studio websites, on other targeted websites and through social media such as Facebook, Twitter and YouTube; - 5.
+Production of motion code for various commercials screened in theatres; - 6.
+Distribution of customer surveys to gather information on the appreciation of the D-BOX experience; - 7.
+Creation of local ambassadors in commercial theatres to promote D-BOX and provide training program for commercial theatre employees.

-Since the Corporation does business mainly with the Original Equipment Manufacturers (OEM) in the industrial market, the majority of the marketing activities targeting these submarkets are conducted by the Corporation's OEM partners because they are in charge of integrating the D-BOX actuators into products marketed under their own brands.
-D-BOX also participates in targeted trade fairs for the purpose of demonstrating all the potential uses of the D-BOX technology in order to develop new partnerships with OEMs, integrators and resellers.
-The Corporation also promotes its technology to OEMs via advertising clips that it shows on YouTube, among other outlets.
+Since the Corporation does business mainly with Original Equipment Manufacturers (OEMs) in the industrial market, the majority of the marketing activities targeting these sub-markets are conducted by the Corporation's OEM partners because they are in charge of integrating the D-BOX actuators into products marketed under their own brands.
+D-BOX also participates in targeted trade shows for the purpose of demonstrating all the potential uses of the D-BOX technology in order to develop new partnerships with OEMs, integrators and resellers.
+The Corporation also promotes its technology to OEMs via promotional videos that it shows on YouTube, among other outlets.